-- Then, add the chiles, tomatoes, onion, and garlic to a blender along with the apple cider vinegar, 1 cup of vegetable broth, and all seasonings (except the bay leaves).
+- Add the drained chiles, tomatoes, onions, and garlic cloves to a blender along with all of the spices (except the bay leaves), the apple cider vinegar, and 1 cup of vegetable broth.
 Blend on high until smooth.

-- Pour the sauce through a mesh strainer into a large saucepan, working it through with a spoon or spatula.
+- Pour the sauce through a fine-mesh strainer into a large saucepan, working it through with a spoon or spatula.
 Add in 2-3 more cups of vegetable broth, and simmer for 35-40 minutes.

 - In the meantime, remove the bottom portion of the oyster mushrooms, then shred them with your hands into small strips.
 Season with oil, garlic powder, salt, and pepper.
 Toss to coat the strips, then set the bowl aside.

-- With 10-15 minutes left on the sauce, preheat about 1 tbsp of oil in a large skillet over medium-high.
+- With 10-15 minutes remaining on the broth, heat 1 tablespoon of oil in a large skillet over medium-high.
 Cook the shredded mushrooms in batches until golden-brown and crispy (about 8-10 minutes per batch).

-- Add all mushrooms back into the skillet with 1-2 cups of birria sauce and cook down for another 2-3 minutes.
+- Add all cooked mushrooms back into the skillet with ~2 cups of birria and cook together for another few minutes.

-- Quesabirria: heat a little oil in another skillet over medium.
-Dip a corn tortilla in the pot of birria then place it in the skillet.
-While it’s cooking, add a scoop of the mushroom mixture and a handful of shredded vegan cheese (optional) to one half of the tortilla.
+- Heat a little oil in a skillet over medium.
+Dip a corn tortilla in the pot of broth then place it on the skillet.
+While it’s cooking, add a scoop of the mushrooms and a handful of shredded vegan cheese to one side of the tortilla.

 - Fold the tortilla over the fillings and cook for another 1-2 minutes on the first side.
-Flip and cook on the second side until the outsides are crispy and the cheese is melty.
-Continue this process until all the tacos are made.
+Flip and cook on the second side until the outside is crispy and the cheese is melted.
+Continue this process until all of the tacos are made.

-- Serve with a topping of diced white onions, chopped cilantro, lime wedges, and a side of birria sauce.
+- Serve with a garnish of diced white onions, chopped cilantro, lime wedges, and a side of broth for dipping.
+Happy eating!